 Is there any danger in using hand sanitizer?

 You've probably noticed your hands feeling drier and rougher after routinely spritzing and pumping sanitizer of late.
 This is because of the high alcohol content (an effective sanitizer should have at least 60% ethyl alcohol), which can actually be damaging to your skin.
 "There have been studies in the past about how hand sanitizers may disrupt your healthy microbiome and actually leave you more vulnerable to some kind of infections," says King.
-And by breaking down the skin, leaving it cracked and chapped, germs can enter these crevices, making sanitizing more of an issue than a reactive measure.
+And by breaking down the skin, leaving it cracked and chapped, germs might enter these crevices, making sanitizing more of an issue than a reactive measure.

 The physicians we interviewed stress the importance of applying moisturizer to your hands to combat the dryness and irritation from frequent hand-washing and sanitizing.